High Seat Holdings Limited

 We recognise that the commitment to a zero-tolerance approach to abuses of human rights is a process of continuous improvement.
 We will continue to regularly assess our effectiveness in this regard.

-The group will continue to refine processes which minimise risk: developing the transparency of supplier relationships and ensuring that training and support are sufficient to ensure that the risks of modern slavery remain visible to all colleagues across the Group.
+The group will continue to refine processes which increase transparency within our supply chains and minimise risk of modern slavery.
+Training and support to colleagues across the business will play an important role in this journey, to ensure that the risks remain visible to all colleagues across the Group.

 This statement is approved on behalf of the Board by William Burrows, Group Chairman.